dell/csm-docs/content/docs/csidriver/features/powerflex.md

   # Password for accessing PowerFlex system.
   # If authorization is enabled, password will be ignored.
   password: "password"
-  # System name/ID of PowerFlex system.
+  # PowerFlex system name or ID.
   # Required: true
   systemID: "1a99aa999999aa9a"
+  # Required: false
   # Previous names used in secret of PowerFlex system.
+Only needed if PowerFlex System Name has been changed by user
+  # and old resources are still based on the old name.
   allSystemNames: "pflex-1,pflex-2"
   # REST API gateway HTTPS endpoint for PowerFlex system.
   # If authorization is enabled, endpoint should be the HTTPS localhost endpoint that